This post is in two parts.

 Did you know that the Bible actually speaks about how to have a fat soul!

 Keep your soul fat and healthy!

-By the time you have finished reading The Skinny Soul you will know the health of your most precious possession!
+By the time you have finished reading The Skinny Soul you will know the health and wealth, of the most precious possession you have!